jsheridanwells/dev-scrapbook/devops/aws-deploying-and-provisisioning-notes.md

  - Listens for HTTP/S on any port
  - Integrates with AWS Certificate Manager
  - Operates on request level
- - Feature is it can take en/decryption load off of servers
+ - Feature is it can take TLS en/decryption load off of servers

 ### NLB Provides:
  - Level 4